dx-ted-emea/azure-tessel/labs/event-hub/README.md

 	> node CreateSASToken
 	```

 * Copy/paste the Shared Access Signature token which is shown at the console into your blinky-EventHub.js application.
-The Shared Access Signature token is the value of the variable: createdSAS.
 Make sure you remove any CR/LF after you copied the signature from the console window.
 Just leave the URL Encoded characters.
 Your SAS token should look something like this:
 	```
 	SharedAccessSignature sr=https%3A%2F%2Fyournamespace.servicebus.windows.net%2FyourEventHub%2Fpublishers%2Fmytessel%2Fmessages&sig=hrv---removed characters----QtQ%3D&se=1417774602&skn=SendRights
 	```